Call Today for Your FREE Consultation

 • Both parties must have the intent to be married.
 If only one spouse considers the relationship a marriage, it is not a common-law marriage.

 • Both parties must present themselves as a married couple to others.
-This could include referring to each other as "husband" and "wife," taking the same last name, and sharing finances with joint bank accounts, credit cards, or mortgages.
+This could include calling each other husband and wife, and taking the same last name.
+It could also mean sharing joint bank accounts, credit cards, or mortgages.

 How Does Illinois View a Common-Law Marriage from Another State?

-Illinois has no automatic legal protections for those with a common-law marriage from another state.
+If the state does not recognize your marriage, it could have major repercussions.
+Illinois has no automatic legal protections for unmarried couples.
 With no legal precedent, the state of Illinois could not prevent one partner from kicking the other out of the family residence strictly on the basis of a common-law marriage unless both names were listed on the mortgage or lease.

 Contact a DuPage County, IL Divorce Attorney